thibaultduponchelle/tryperl/README.md

 ##Lessons

-[Try Perl](http://tryperl.pl) is a complete tutorial, not only a tiny introduction.
+[Try Perl](http://tryperl.pl) is a complete tutorial... within your browser !

 Look at the full list of lessons :
 * [Try perl](http://tryperl.pl/index.html?lesson=0)